Enhancement and anisotropy of electron Lande factor due to spin-orbit interaction in semiconductor nanowires: Theoretical model

 We adopt the symmetric vector potential

-If not stated otherwise, we assume that the back gate is attached directly to the bottom facet of NW, generating an electric field parallel to the nanowire section in the $xy$ plane.
+and assume that the back gate is attached directly to the bottom facet of NW, generating an electric field in the $xy$ plane.
 Although in real experiments a dielectric layer separating the NW from the gate is usually used, it plays a role of screening for the electric field.
 Hence, the value of the \Lande\ factor obtained for a particular gate voltage $V_g$ can be considered as the maximum achievable value at that specific $V_g$.